Conducting regular and objective performance reviews is a great way to keep your team motivated and successful.

 According to Catlette, creating an environment in which two-way communication comes first can do the trick:

 “The performance review process is intended to be an earnest conversation between two adults about the person’s work performance and career path, NOT about filling out another form.

-In Businessolver’s 2021 State of Workplace Empathy study, 68% of CEOs said they are afraid of being less respected if they show empathy in the workplace.
+In Businessolver’s 2023 State of Workplace Empathy study, 68% of CEOs said they are afraid of being less respected if they show empathy in the workplace.

 Managers should also focus on rewriting their internal communication policies to make room for compassion, trust, and humanity in the workplace, too.

-So, if you’re performing virtual performance reviews for the right reasons, I’m sure you won’t find it hard to showcase empathy and great listening skills along the way, too.
+So, if you’re performing performance reviews for the right reasons, I’m sure you won’t find it hard to showcase empathy and great listening skills along the way, too.